swainson-fitz-michael-holness/Robotik-Js/main-algorithms/alpha-sort/README.md

 ## Alphabetize String Into Array
-This next function takes a string, strips it of all alphanumeric characters and arranges the text in alphabetical order inside an array.
+This function takes a string, strips it of all alphanumeric characters and arranges the text in alphabetical order inside an array.

 ### Author
 Swainson Holness